Estimated reading time: 5 minutes

 After you decide on the cleaning business you want, it is time to write your business plan.
 It might sound daunting, but it can be completed relatively quickly if you are prepared.
 To help you get started, you can check out some of the many small business plan templates available online.
 Your business plan will provide a detailed description of your cleaning business and include a mission statement, executive summary, business description, financial plan, marketing plan, and sales forecast.

 Name your cleaning business.

 A good business name conveys your industry and communicates what your brand stands for.
 It should also be catchy and memorable.
 Deciding on a name for your cleaning business can be difficult because many of the best names are already being used by other cleaning companies.
-The best approach is to write down all of your favorite business name ideas and show them to your friends and family members.
+The best approach is to write down your favorite business name ideas and show them to your friends and family.
 Ask them which names resonate best and communicate what your business is about.